MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id.md

 1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
 1. Select **Groups assigned to the application**.

-   1. Choosing additional options like `Security Groups` or `All groups (includes distribution lists but not groups assigned to the application)` negates the benefits your app derives from choosing to use this option.
+   Choosing additional options - such as **Security Groups** or **All groups (includes distribution lists but not groups assigned to the application)** - negates the benefits your app derives from choosing to use this option.

 1. Under the **ID** section, select **Group ID**.
 This results in Microsoft Entra ID sending the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [ID token](/entra/identity-platform/id-tokens).
-1. If you're exposing a web API using the **Expose an API** option, then you can also choose the `Group ID` option under the **Access** section.
-This results in Microsoft Entra ID sending the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [access token](/entra/identity-platform/access-tokens).
+1. If you're exposing a web API using the **Expose an API** option, then you can also choose the **Group ID** option under the **Access** section.
+This option results in Microsoft Entra ID sending the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [access token](/entra/identity-platform/access-tokens).
-1. In the app's registration screen, select on the **Overview** pane in the left to open the Application overview screen.
-Select the hyperlink with the name of your application in **Managed application in local directory** (note this field title can be truncated for instance `Managed application in ...`).
+1. In the app's registration screen, select **Overview** in the navigation pane to open the application overview screen.
+Select the hyperlink with the name of your application in **Managed application in local directory**.
+This field title might be truncated - for instance `Managed application in ...`.
 When you select this link, you navigate to the **Enterprise Application Overview** page associated with the service principal for your application in the tenant where you created it.
-You can navigate back to the app registration page by using the *back* button of your browser.
+You can navigate back to the app registration page by using the back button of your browser.
 1. Select the **Users and groups** pane in the left to open the page where you can assign users and groups to your application.

    1. Select the **Add user** button on the top row.